vwilson05/real-estate-management/docs/architecture.md

 - **Scalability:** Ensure the design accommodates future property additions or more detailed financial tracking
 - **Maintainability:** Prioritize clear code structure and thorough documentation
 - **Type Safety:** Utilize TypeScript throughout the application for better developer experience
+- **Accessibility:** Ensure the application is usable by people with disabilities
+- **Responsive Design:** Support various screen sizes and devices

 ## Tech Stack
 - **Frontend Framework:** Next.js 14 with App Router